tkarapan/academic-kickstart/content/home/experience.md

   date_end = "2020-09-30"
   description = """

-  * Working on the ERC funded project titled "Not all minds that wander are lost: A neurocognitive test of mind-wandering state’s contribution to human cognition."
+  * Working on the ERC funded project titled "Not all minds that wander are lost: A neurocognitive test of mind-wandering state’s contribution to human cognition
   """

 [[experience]]